kohler/hotcrp/devel/manual/fmt.md

 A translation database is simply a JSON array of translation objects.

-Shorthands are available to define translations more parsimoniously:
+Define translations more parsimoniously using shorthand:

-* A set of related translations may defined using a single **parent** object whose `m` property defines an array of **child** translation records.
-HotCRP uses the child records, but each child inherits properties from its parent by default.
+* A translation’s `m` property can define an array of **child** translation records.
+Each child record inherits properties from its parent by default.

 * A translation without `template` or `expand` properties can be defined using array shorthand.
 Specifically: